 Suggested Age Range: 13-19 years

 What I like about this spending activity is it has a physical component.
-Meaning, kids get into a group and throw a ball to one another.
+Meaning, that kids get into a group and throw a ball at one another.
 The number that is closest to their right index finger (the ball has numbers on it) corresponds to a question about spending habits.

 The student then has 30 seconds to answer the question, which will help them analyze their own spending habits.